seregazhuk/seregazhuk.github.io_old/_posts/2017-06-16-phpreact-promises.md

 ### Rejection Forwarding

-Method `otherwise(callable $onRejected)` registeres a rejection handler for promise.
+Method `otherwise(callable $onRejected)` registers a rejection handler for promise.
 Under the hood, this method is simply a shortcut for:

 {% highlight php %}
 <?php